-Group Parameter Value Format and Default Description Source [user] apd80Selected apd80Selected=true or false.
-Default is apd80Selected=false configures the Headset Type on CFG SIP Phone [user] headsetType One of the following values: Wired or Wireless Default: wired The default headset type Note: SIP overrides the headset setting specified in a configuration file with the user's headset preference configured in Connect Director.
+Group Parameter Value Format and Default Description Source [user] headsetType One of the following values: Wired or Wireless The default headset type CFG SIP Default: wired Note: SIP overrides the headset setting specified in a configuration file with the user's headset preference configured in Connect Director.
 Users can change the headset type on the IP480, IP480g, IP485g phones.
-For information about automatic off-hook and headset type settings, see the MiVoice Connect System Administration Guide.
-CFG SIP Phone

-Group Parameter Value Format and Default Description Source [user] timezone The time zone, specified in plain text Default: Pacific Standard Time The time zone for the time displayed on the phone.
+For information about automatic off-hook and headset type settings, see the MiVoice Connect System Administration Guide .
+Phone [user] timezone The time zone, specified in plain text Default: Pacific Standard Time The time zone for the time displayed on the phone.
 The time zone specified overrides the time zone value provided by the switch.
 CFG Phone

-Setting up an Alternate Configuration Server
+7.5 Setting up an Alternate Configuration Server